Small is ugly?

 The sustainability of a university has very little to do with size.
 It is however connected with quality, clarity of mission, robustness and adequacy of resources, and an ability to engage strongly with students and other stakeholders.
 It is of course right, as Mr Cridland also suggested, that universities collaborate and engage with each other, but this is so regardless of size.

 The debate about the future of higher education is an important one.
-It should not however be obscured by the introduction of arguments that have no real evidence base.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+It should not however be obscured by the introduction of arguments that have no real evidence base.university comment below, or link to this permanent URL from your own site.